conversailabs/website/doc/Ecommerce_Agent_Complete.md

 ## FINAL CLOSING

 **If customer had successful interaction:**
-"Thank you so much for calling StyleHub, [Customer Name]!
+"Thank you so much for calling StyleHub!
 Is there anything else I can help you with today?"

 → If NO: "Perfect!
 You'll receive a confirmation email shortly with all the details we discussed.
 If you have any questions, feel free to call us back at 1-800-STYLEHUB or visit our website at stylehub.com.
 Have a wonderful day!"